Massage Therapy Schools in Oklahoma

 Right now, it is recommended that massage therapists in Oklahoma need to complete a 500-hour program to be qualified for work in the state.
 According to the website for the Oklahoma State Board of Cosmetology and Barbering, the Oklahoma legislator is currently adopting rules and regulations for massage therapists to follow.
 In the meantime, we recommend discussing this topic with schools that offer massage therapy training.
 They should be able to help you navigate this unclear issue in a way that will prepare you for their decisions.

-Massage therapists in the state of Oklahoma earn a mean salary of $28,590 before tips, with the salary range averaging between $16,440 to $37,660.
-Average salaries in the Oklahoma City area earn an annual mean salary of $32,490, and those working in the northeast Oklahoma non-metropolitan areas earn an average $33,840 per year - all before tips are calculated in, according to the Bureau of Labor Statistics.
+Massage therapists in the state of Oklahoma earn an average salary of $38,530 before tips according to the Bureau of Labor Statistics (2020).
 Many massage therapists increase their income by developing a specialty and by improving their skill set, or pursuing continuing education opportunities to update their techniques or add new services to their repertoires.

 Completing a program at one of the massage colleges in Oklahoma helps prepare you to be successful as a massage therapist.
 Massage therapy school graduates in Oklahoma have seen success in health care and spas.
 Whether your career goal is to travel around the world on a cruise ship, work for yourself in a private practice, or work as a massage therapist with doctors, clinics, spas and resorts.